 P.A.
-Lopez (also known as musician Paul Avion), a native of New Orleans, LA, is a stand-up, musician, and writer living in Los Angeles, CA.
+Lopez (also known as musician Paul Avion), a native of New Orleans, LA, is a musician, comedian, and writer living in Los Angeles, CA.

 Pablo Starr moved from New Orleans to Los Angeles, settling into the Silver Lake music scene, home to artists such as Jenny Lewis, Elliott Smith, Giant Drag and the Silversun Pickups.
 He originally formed the band Par Avion, which featured a revolving lineup, including musicians such as Tanya Haden (cellist, sister of Petra Haden, now wed to comedian Jack Black), and Ben Mumphrey, producer of Frank Black & the Catholics.

 As musician “Paul Avion,” he was chosen by SPIN.com as an Artist to Watch, and he is also known for living and working in the slums of Africa for SPIN Earth.